jurgensen1/web-development-course/README.md

 # Web Development Course
 This is a structured collection of free resources — YouTube videos — used in the author's self-directed, web development bootcamp, which is still underway.
-It is structured in a fairly standard way: It will have both front-end and back-end topics.
+It is structured in a fairly standard way: it will have both front-end and back-end topics.

 It will probably go beyond and into more advanced topics, but for now the author is learning the basics.
 In addition, the author's follow-along work and self-directed-application work will be exhibited.